Covid-19 prompts record digital audience for UK national press with 6.6m extra daily readers

 National newsbrand readership surges by 6.6m per day

-According to trade association Newsworks, the digital audience for the UK national press grew by 6.6m per day in the latest figures, up 35% year on year to 25m.
+According to trade association Newsworks, the digital audience for the UK national press grew by 6.6m per day in the latest figures, up 35% year-on-year to 25m.

 The major national and regional UK newspaper titles are now reckoned to reach 49m people per month according to the Pamco figures.
 According to Newsworks that is more than Facebook and Google.